LW2904/athenosum/README.md

 sudo make install
 ```

-You will find the (shared) library and all public headers in the their respective default directories.
+You will find the (shared) library and all public headers in their respective default directories.